Corecrims/PyTorch-Explore/README.md

 - Simple sentiment analyser from IMDB reviews refer to http://ai.stanford.edu/~amaas/data/sentiment/ for the dataset
-- Convolutional Neural Net from IMDB reviews refer to http://ai.stanford.edu/~amaas/data/sentiment/ for the dataset
+- Convolutional Neural Net from IMDB reviews with batch and mini batch refer to http://ai.stanford.edu/~amaas/data/sentiment/ for the dataset
 - Creating custom Dataloaders
   refer to http://ai.stanford.edu/~amaas/data/sentiment/ for the dataset